-At any time until June 30, 2002, the holders of Preferred Stock may exchange their Preferred Stock with Isis for common shares of Orasense Ltd. held by Isis that represent 30.1% of the total outstanding capital stock of Orasense.
+Until June 30, 2002, the holders of Preferred Stock may exchange their Preferred Stock with Isis for common shares of Orasense Ltd. held by Isis that represent 30.1% of the total outstanding capital stock of Orasense.
 The exchange right will terminate if the Preferred Stock is converted into Isis' Common Stock, unless such conversion occurs as a result of a liquidation or certain transactions involving a change of control of Isis.

 Isis contributed \$12,015,000 to Orasense, Ltd. as the purchase price for 9,612 shares of Common Stock of Orasense.
-Orasense will subcontract with other parties, which may include the Company and Elan, to perform research and development with respect to its oral drug delivery platform.
+Orasense will subcontract with other parties, including the Company and Elan, to perform research and development with respect to its oral drug delivery platform.
 Until March 31, 2002, EIS will, at Isis' request, purchase convertible debt of Isis in an amount equal to Isis' share of budgeted funding for Orasense.
-The convertible debt will have a term of six years, bear interest at the rate of 12% and be convertible into Isis' Common

-Stock at a premium.
+The convertible debt will have a term of six years, bear interest at the rate of 12% and be convertible into Isis' Common Stock at a premium.
 Isis may prepay the convertible debt in cash or in Isis' Common Stock.
 Isis will use the proceeds of the sale of the convertible debt to provide additional development funding to Orasense.

 While Isis owns 80.1% of the outstanding common stock of Orasense, Elan and its subsidiaries have retained significant minority investor rights that are considered "participating rights" as defined in EITF 96-16.
-Therefore, Isis will not consolidate the financial statements of Orasense, but will instead account for its investment in Orasense under the equity method of accounting.
-During the three month period ended June 30, 1999, Isis recognized \$1,393,000 in contract revenues for research and development activities performed for Orasense Ltd.
+Therefore, Isis does not consolidate the financial statements of Orasense, but instead accounts for its investment in Orasense under the equity method of accounting.
+During the three and nine month periods ended September 30, 1999, Isis recognized \$997,000 and \$2,390,000 in contract revenues for research and development activities performed for Orasense Ltd. This amount is included as research and development revenues from affiliate for the related periods.

-The results of operations of Orasense Ltd. for the three months ended June 30, 1999 are as follows (in thousands):
+The results of operations of Orasense Ltd. for the three and nine month periods ended September 30, 1999 are as follows (in thousands):